 The lyric poem and the love story of Emily, who had strong feelings of “love” and “want” and what she has been through in the journey of love was razed with rejection.
 The story revolves around “You, “I”, “him” and “heart”.
 A lot of imagery is used to present ideas to add depth to the poem that intensifies the reader’s understanding and appeals to our senses.
 The sound of the poem is sad and emotional with a tragic end.
 ‘Heart, we will forget him!’ tells us about a loving woman who had very strong love feelings for a man whom she was trying to forget.
 It is about making an attempt to forget him who left her alone in pain.
 Emily commands her heart to support and encourage her to forget the unanswered and unreciprocated love.

 Emily Dickinson’s Love Life

 Emily Dickinson never got married.
-The “him” in ‘Heart, we will forget him!’ is unknown, but Dickson is believed to have several significant male friends during her lifetime.
+The “him” in ‘Heart, we will forget him!’ is unknown, but Dickson is believed to have had several significant male friends during her lifetime.
 Although it’s debatable, Samuel Bowel an American journalist, and Rev. Charles Wadsworth a clergyman could be the subject of Emily’s romantic poetry.
-She wrote poems and letters to them that signifies a strong bond and a deep connection she shared with them.
-Both the men were happily married that could have been the primary reason for their relationship to die.
+She wrote poems and letters to them that signify a strong bond and a deep connection she shared with them.
+Both men were happily married which could have been the primary reason for their relationship to die.

-Emily Dickson’s poetry inquires and discusses the intricacy, craze, and a deep passion for relationships.
+Emily Dickson’s poetry inquires about and discusses the intricacy, craze, and deep passion for relationships.
 The use of vivid language and her compelling thoughts create an aura of mystery and delight.